gooofy/zamia-speech/README.md

 Running pocketsphinx
 --------------------

+*IMPORTANT*: In order to use our pre-built models you have to use up-to-date CMU Sphinx.
+Unfortunately, at the time
+             of this writing even the latest "5prealpha" release is outdated.
+Until the CMU Sphinx project has a new release, we highly recommend to check out and build it yourself from their github repository.

 Here are some sample invocations for pocketsphinx which should help get you started using our models:

 ```bash